kodecocodes/swift-algorithm-club/Heap Sort/README.markdown

 > **Note:** This process is very similar to [selection sort](../Selection%20Sort/), which repeatedly looks for the minimum item in the remainder of the array.
 Extracting the minimum or maximum value is what heaps are good at.

-Performance of heap sort is **O(n lg n)** in best, worst, and average case.
+Performance of heap sort is **O(n log n)** in best, worst, and average case.
 Because we modify the array directly, heap sort can be performed in-place.
 But it is not a stable sort: the relative order of identical elements is not preserved.

 Here's how you can implement heap sort in Swift: